 Frequently Asked Questions

-Change Data Capture (CDC) can impact database performance by increasing memory consumption, slowing down DML operations, raising CPU usage, consuming more disk space, and introducing slight latency.
-To mitigate these effects, it is advisable to enable CDC selectively, manage retention periods efficiently, allocate adequate compute resources, and monitor performance closely to ensure optimal database operation while leveraging the benefits of real-time data integration.
+Change Data Capture (CDC) can impact database performance by increasing memory usage, slowing down DML operations, raising CPU consumption, and consuming more disk space.
+To minimize these effects, enable CDC selectively, manage retention periods, allocate sufficient resources, and monitor performance closely.

 Vivek Sinha is a seasoned product leader with over 10 years of expertise in revolutionizing real-time analytics and cloud-native technologies.
 He specializes in enhancing Apache Pinot, focusing on query processing and data mutability.
 Vivek is renowned for his strategic vision and ability to deliver cutting-edge solutions that empower businesses to harness the full potential of their data.